-Fuller, Claire Bitter orange 2018
+Fuller, Claire Bitter Orange (2018)

 From the attic of a dilapidated English country house, she discovers a peephole which gives her access to her neighbours' private lives.
 But as the hot summer rolls lazily on, it becomes clear that not everything is right between Cara and Peter.
 The stories that Cara tells don't quite add up - and as Frances becomes increasingly entangled in the lives of the glamorous, hedonistic couple, the boundaries between truth and lies, right and wrong, begin to blur.
-Amid the decadence of that summer, a small crime brings on a bigger one: a crime so terrible that it will brand all their lives forever.
-'It is rare for me to put down a novel and then immediately consider rereading it to see what cleverness I might have missed.
-This time, though, I am tempted' Lucy Atkins, Sunday Times
+Amid the decadence of that summer, a small crime brings on a bigger one; a crime so terrible that it will brand all their lives forever

-Galbraith, Robert Lethal white 2018
+Galbraith, Robert Lethal White (2018)